sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 """
 +++

 With the pursuit of higher performance under physical constraints, there has been an increasing deployment of special-purpose hardware accelerators such as FPGAs.
 The traditional approach to program such devices is by using hardware description languages (HDLs).
 However, with the rising complexity of the applications, we need a higher level of abstraction for productive programming.
 C-based high-level synthesis (HLS) is thus proposed and adopted by many industries such as Xilinx and Intel.
 Nonetheless, to achieve high performance, users usually need to modify the algorithms of applications to incorporate different types of hardware optimization, which makes the programs less productive and maintainable.
 To solve the challenge, recent work such as [HeteroCL](http://heterocl.csl.cornell.edu/) proposes the idea of decoupling the algorithm from the hardware customization techniques, which allows users to explore the design space and the trade-offs efficiently.
 In this project, we focus on extending HeteroCL with data streaming support by providing cycle-inaccurate software simulation.
-Experimental results show that ...
+Experimental results show that with LLVM JIT runtime, we can have orders of speedup compared with the software simulation provided by HLS tools.

 ### Why Data Streaming?